visioninhope/foundationallm/docs/deployment/deployment-starter.md

 ## Update APIs and portals from local code changes

 To update all APIs and portals from local code changes, run the following from the `./deploy/starter` folder in your locally cloned repository.
-Again, Windows users should use WSL.

 ```bash
 azd deploy